llav097/auto-annotated-portfolio/content/pages/info.md

   - type: TestimonialsSection
     testimonials:
       - type: Testimonial
+        quote: >
-        quote: "**Leon Vahlkamp\_**thrives on exploring the unconventional.
-With a deep passion for psychology and statistics, he approaches every challenge from a fresh perspective, always pushing the boundaries of what’s possible.
-Leon drives innovative solutions that challenge the status quo and create lasting impact.\n"
+          “I thrive on pushing the boundaries of conventional thinking, driven by a deep passion for psychology and data.
+I tackle every challenge with fresh insights, blending human behavior with the power of statistics to develop cutting-edge, tech-driven solutions.
+My focus is on innovating beyond the norm, delivering impactful results that disrupt the status quo and shape the future.”
         name: Leon Vahlkamp
         title: CEO at Parks
         image: